mootools/mootools-core/Docs/Element/Element.md

 ### Arguments:

 1. text  - (*string*) The text to append.
 1. where - (*string*, optional: default 'bottom') The position to inject the text to.
+Values accepted are 'top', 'bottom', 'before' and 'after'.

 ### Returns: